 Collection of Children

 School ends at 3:30 pm.
 Please do let the school office know if there are any changes to usual collection arrangements.

 There are several different opportunities to come and meet your child’s teacher each year.
 In the autumn term we hold a “meet the teacher” session where your child’s teacher will introduce themselves, the curriculum for the year, and will answer any questions that you might have.

-In October and the spring term we hold parents’ evenings where you can meet your child’s teacher to discuss their progress as well as any issues which may have arisen.
+In the Spring term, we hold parents’ evenings where you can meet your child’s teacher to discuss their progress as well as any issues which may have arisen.

 At the end of the year you will receive a written report about your child’s progress.
 If you wish to discuss this report you can make an appointment with your child’s teacher.

 Please do not wait until the next parents’ evening if a problem or concern has arisen.
 We would welcome the opportunity to talk at the earliest opportunity and find a solution together.

 All our children have a weekly PE lesson with Mr Kwame our PE coach.
 Children should have a PE kit for their lesson and the office sells yellow t-shirts with green shorts.
 Children should have plimsolls or trainers for their PE lesson.